Tour Prep

 What "Moderate Pace" Actually Means

-Frequent stops.
+You're covering ground purposefully—not rushing, but not dawdling either.
 Walk 5-10 minutes, stop to explain something, walk again.
-This pattern repeats all day.
+This pattern repeats throughout the day.

 What Makes Tours Physically Harder Than Expected